jorisvandijk/website/content/posts/proxmox-backup-server.md

 This is going to be a long one.
 I have spent countless hours setting up my Proxmox VE and the VM's and LXC containers on it.
 It occurred to me that it might be wise to have a decent backup solution for this, in case something goes catastrophically wrong.
 Luckily Proxmox provides a ready-made solution for this and it is called *Proxmox Backup Server* or PBS for short.
 This post will go through how I set this up on _my_ system.

 # Assumptions
-I will be making a number of assumptions in this article regarding the setup of the server, namely:
+I will be making a number of assumptions in this article regarding the setup of the server and about you, namely:

 1. It is running Proxmox 8.x or newer.
 2. Proxmox is installed on its own drive on the server (in my case this is an nvme drive, not that it matters).